mbarcia/CSV-Payments-PoC/pipeline-framework/docs/HOWTO_NEW_STEP.md

 ## Configuration

 Steps can be configured using the pipeline configuration system.
-See [CONFIGURATION.md](CONFIGURATION.md) for detailed information on how to configure steps with profiles, defaults, and overrides.
+See [Configuration Guide](CONFIGURATION_CONSOLIDATED.md) for detailed information on how to configure steps with profiles, defaults, and overrides.

 Each step automatically benefits from:
 - Virtual thread execution